user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 wsl --list
 ```

-Now you just need to go on Docker website on dowload [Docker Desktop client](https://docs.docker.com/desktop/install/windows-install/).
+Now you just need to go to the Docker website and download the [Docker Desktop client](https://docs.docker.com/desktop/install/windows-install/).
 This will automatically install Docker for you.

 ### Linux (Ubuntu)